Adige-Calculations/GNU-Linux-handbook/src/utilities/git.md

 the **remote_name** usually is: **origin**

-# Contribute to a project
+# Contribute to a project - GitHub

 You can contribute to an existing project, opening a pull request.
 The overall process should look somewhat like this: